hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

   for SOA and IXFR requests.
 This would allow a firewall to be restricted to just allowing outgoing connections from secondary to primary.
-Note that a similar but more constrained mechanism exists for IXFR whereby a short refresh period can be configured which triggering periodic SOA/IXFR requests from the secondary.
+Note that a similar but more constrained mechanism exists for IXFR whereby a short refresh period can be configured which triggers periodic SOA/IXFR requests from the secondary.
 TODO: Look at the details of the NSD implementation.)

 * (Performance.
 For the DSO case, a new subscribe/publish mechanism could be